Reviving Earth’s Colors | Material Storytelling Through Sustainable Practice

 About Abena Motaboli...

 Abena Motaboli (she/her) is a Basotho-Ghanaian interdisciplinary artist, educator, natural dyer, and writer based in Chicago - on the unceded territories of the Three Fires Confederacy: Ojibwe, Odawa, and Potawatomi.
-The artist behind Abenaart Studio, which houses her seasonal online shop and ongoing studio practice rooted in natural dye, pigment, and ancestral materials.
+The artist behind Abenaart Studio, which houses her seasonal online shop and ongoing studio practice rooted in natural dyes, pigments, and ancestral materials specific to her African heritage.

 Through intuitive and restorative processes, Motaboli revives earth pigments and naturally dyed fibers, engaging in a dialogue with soil, plants, and rocks.
 Her research work seeks to bridge a connection between her home and where she is currently based in the U.S.